mshanemc/EquipmentCalibration/README.md

    - Child Relationship Name: Calibration_Events
 7. Click Next > Next > Next > Save & New to create the field.

-Create a Date field

-1. Select **Date** for the data type
+Select **Date** for the data type

-2. Click Next
+1. Click Next
-3. Use the following values to create the Calibration Date field:
+2. Use the following values to create the Calibration Date field:
    - Field Label: Calibration Date
    - Field Name: Calibration_Date

-4. Click Next > Next > Save & New
+3. Click Next > Next > Save & New

-Create a Rich Text field

-1. Select **Text Area (Rich)**
+Select **Text Area (Rich)**

-2. Click Next
+1. Click Next
-3. Use the following values to create the Calibration Notes field:
+2. Use the following values to create the Calibration Notes field:
    - Field Label: Calibration Notes
    - Field Name: Calibration_Notes
-4. Click Next > Next > Save & New
+3. Click Next > Next > Save & New

-Create a Picklist

-1. Select **Picklist** for the data type.
+Select **Picklist** for the data type.

-2. Click Next
+1. Click Next
-3. Use the following values to create the Performed By field:
+2. Use the following values to create the Performed By field:
    - Field Label: Performed By
    - Field Name: Performed_By
    - Select **Enter values, with each value separated by a new line**
    - Add these values to the box provided (or customize the list to fit your needs)
      - Internal - QA Team
      - External Vendor
-4. Click Next > Next > Save.
+3. Click Next > Next > Save.

 Navigate to Setup > Object Manager > Equipment > Fields & Relationships